 01 Aug Timberyard: natural wine (& whisky) in Edinburgh

-Stopping off for lunch at Timberyard in Edinburgh, on my way to Findhorn, I had in my mind to order a whisky with my meal.
+During my visit to Timberland… and here I pick up on my post from 2017 … I had in my mind to order a whisky with my meal.
 This is Scotland, I thought!
-That was until I found out that Scotland is famed for its wine as well as for its whisky.
+But then Scotland is famed for its wine as well as its whisky.

-Scotland has been renowned for good wine since the 13th century.
-This was following the signing of the Auld Alliance between Scotland and France.
+The story of wine and Scotland harks back to the 13th century, with the signing of the Auld Alliance between Scotland and France.
 Both the Scots and the French had an enemy in common – the English.
 The alliance meant that the French gave the Scots a preferential pick of the best Bordeaux.

 Timberyard in Lady Lawson Street

 The 15-minute walk from Edinburgh’s Waverley train station takes you up some steep stone steps and through the old town by Edinburgh Castle, Timberyard is housed in a brick building originally built in the 19th century as a prop store, and then converted into a timber yard.
 Even in June, at 13°C/55°F, the wood-burning stove was going strong and the south-facing courtyard too cold to sit out in.

 I started with a soft cocktail of Douglas Fir & Treacle.
 I needed refreshing, as I was feeling the effects of having caught the early morning train from London.

 Asking for one glass of wine to go with all four courses is not easy.
 The answer, and a very good answer, suggested to me, was a glass of Vitovksa by Ben Zidarich, from the Italian wine region of Carso, on the border with Slovenia and overlooking the Gulf of Trieste.
 Yes, I know, it’s not Bordeaux, but then Scottish tastes in wine have broadened since the Auld Alliance.